-Louis Thomas Jordan (July 8, 1908 – February 4, 1975) was a pioneering American musician, songwriter and bandleader who enjoyed his greatest popularity from the late 1930s to the early 1950s.
-Known as "The King of the Jukebox", he was highly popular with both black and white audiences in the later years of the swing era.
-In 2004, Rolling Stone magazine ranked him no. 59 on their list of the 100 Greatest Artists of All Time.
+Louis Thomas Jordan (July 8, 1908 – February 4, 1975) was an American musician, songwriter and bandleader who was popular from the late 1930s to the early 1950s.
+Known as "The King of the Jukebox", he earned his highest profile towards the end of the swing era.